oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 3. In the top right, click **Add Cloud Store Location**

-4. Set up a new cloud location named 'MovieSalesData'.
+4. Set up a new cloud location named **MovieSalesData**.
 Select the **Public Bucket** option, and paste in the URL of the pre-authenticated request you created in Task 1.

   ![The Cloud Location screen, with the Public Bucket selected and the URL pasted in](images/add-feed-location.png)